SETHADD/Exploring-FIFA-21-A-Comprehensive-Analysis-of-African-Players-in-Global-Leagues/README.md

 ## Conclusion and Recommendation

-Africa indeed has great wealth of football talent just like Brazil but is not harnessing a lot money from the sale and most importantly the worth of the players.

-As a recommendation, the Confederation of African Football (CAF) can contact the Brazilian Football Confederation to get insights on what they do differently and  turn teach their members to help Africa make the most of their talent.
+The project demonstrates that Africa has a wealth of football talent that is not fully harnessed in terms of financial value.
+To address this, it is recommended that the Confederation of African Football (CAF) contact the Brazilian Football Confederation for insights on how they manage their football talent and generate revenue.